 Many website hosting plans include tools for optimizing your site.
 Wix and Squarespace offer everything you need to start, and you can use an SEO guide to help with the rest.
 And thanks to the guides available online, you don’t have to know advanced SEO to process the information.

-When deciding between Wix or Squarespace, consider how each of the website builders are best at certain aspects of optimization.
-Then, beginners and professionals can select the builder with the features they want.
+When deciding between Wix or Squarespace, consider how each website builder is best at certain optimization aspects.
+Then, beginners and professionals can select the builder with the SEO features they want.